Copa Promesas MX: History

-This tournament was established to improve the sporting development of the teams in the lower categories of Mexican football and the youth teams of the top category clubs, in response to the fans' complaint about the lack of development of youth football players in Mexico.
+The tournament was established to improve the sporting development of the players in the clubs from the lower divisions of Mexican football and also the youth teams of the top division clubs, in response to the fans' complaint about the lack of development of youth football players in Mexico.

-However, this project was also criticized by fans because they considered it an incomplete version of the previous Copa MX and a substitute for the lack of promotion opportunities for the clubs that are playing in the lower categories.
+However, this project was also criticized by fans because they considered it as an incomplete version of the previous Copa MX and a substitute for the lack of promotion opportunities for the clubs that are playing in the lower divisions.